A green corridor to protect Nicolet's natural environments

 What next?

-We therefore commissioned a local conservation organization, Nature-Avenir, to sound out the interest of some twenty landowners in voluntarily putting their wetland and woodland properties under conservation.
+We therefore commissioned a local conservation organisation, Nature-Avenir, to sound out the interest of some twenty landowners in voluntarily putting their wetland and woodland properties under conservation.

 Would you like to take a similar step in Nicolet?